HappyDiffusion/HappyDiffusionFX/README.md

 - **Thoroughly Tested:** We've put in considerable effort, testing hundreds of prompts to ensure the best possible outcomes.

-- **Results Refined:** A lot of labor of love has been put into refining the results and training the model.
+- **Meticulously Refined:** A lot of labor of love has been put into refining the final results and training the model.

 ## License